Toronto City Councillor Mike Layton wants you to.

 The CTF wrote: “Federal and provincial governments will collect an estimated $24 billion in fuel taxes in 2018, including $1.8 billion in tax-on-tax.”

 So that would be many people with retirement money in a mutual fund, including union pensions.
-Ordinary people actually own the oil companies through stocks.
+Ordinary people own the oil companies through stocks.

 It is not just a couple of guys who look like the Banker from the Monopoly game, burning hundred dollar bills to light their cigars and laughing at the rest of us.